12.5 C

 Benjamin O. Davis, Jr: The First African American General in the U.S. Air Force

-Benjamin O. Davis, Jr., born December 18, 1912 in Washington, D.C., was a pilot, officer, and administrator who became the first African American general in the U.S. Air Force.
-His father, Benjamin O. Davis, Sr., was the first African American to become a general in any branch of the U.S. military.
+Benjamin O. Davis, Jr., born on December 18, 1912, in Washington, D.C., was a pioneering pilot, officer, and administrator who broke barriers as the first African American general in the U.S. Air Force.
+His father, Benjamin O. Davis, Sr., paved the way as the first African American to achieve the rank of general in any branch of the U.S. military.

-Davis studied at the University of Chicago before entering the United States Military Academy at West Point, New York, in 1932.
-After graduating in 1936 he was commissioned in the infantry and in 1941 was among the first group of African Americans admitted to the Army Air Corps and to pilot training.
-Upon his graduation he was swiftly promoted to lieutenant colonel, and he organized the 99th Pursuit Squadron, the first entirely African American air unit, which flew tactical support missions in the Mediterranean theatre.
+Davis attended the University of Chicago before entering the United States Military Academy at West Point in 1932.
+After graduating in 1936, he was commissioned into the infantry.
+In 1941, he became one of the first African Americans admitted to the Army Air Corps and its pilot training program.
+Upon completion, Davis was quickly promoted to lieutenant colonel and organized the 99th Pursuit Squadron—the first all-African American air unit—which flew tactical support missions in the Mediterranean theater.

-His first posting was with the all-black 24th Infantry Regiment at Fort Benning, GA.
-He was not allowed into the base officers’ club, a snub he would regard as one of the most insulting actions taken against him in 37 years of military life.
-He was later assigned to teach military tactics at Tuskegee Institute in Alabama, something his father had done years before.
-It was the Army’s way to avoid having a Black command whyte soldiers.
+Davis’s first posting was with the all-Black 24th Infantry Regiment at Fort Benning, Georgia.
+He was denied entry to the base officers’ club—an insult he would later describe as one of the most demeaning experiences of his 37-year military career.
+Davis was subsequently assigned to teach military tactics at Tuskegee Institute in Alabama, a position his father had held years earlier.
+This reassignment reflected the Army’s reluctance to allow an African American to command European soldiers.

-In 1943 he organized and commanded the 332nd Fighter Group (the Tuskegee Airmen).
-By the end of the war Davis himself had flown 60 combat missions and had been promoted to colonel.
-The airmen commanded by Davis compiled an outstanding record in combat against the German Luftwaffe in the European theater during World War II.
-They shot down 111 planes and destroyed or damaged 273 on the ground at a cost of more than 70 pilots killed in action or missing.
-They never lost a U.S. bomber to enemy fighters on their escort missions.
-As the leader of numerous missions, Davis received the Silver Star for a strafing run into Austria and the Distinguished Flying Cross for a bomber-escort mission to Munich.
-In July 1948, President Harry Truman signed an executive order providing for integration of the armed forces.
-Davis helped draft an Air Force blueprint on integration that went into effect the following year.
+In 1943, Davis organized and commanded the legendary 332nd Fighter Group, known as the Tuskegee Airmen.
+By the end of World War II, he had flown 60 combat missions and had been promoted to colonel.
+Under his leadership, the Tuskegee Airmen achieved an exemplary combat record against the German Luftwaffe in the European theater.
+They shot down 111 enemy aircraft and destroyed or damaged 273 on the ground, though more than 70 pilots were killed or went missing in action.
+Notably, the group never lost a U.S. bomber to enemy fighters during their escort missions.
+For his valor, Davis received the Silver Star for a daring strafing run into Austria and the Distinguished Flying Cross for a bomber-escort mission to Munich.
+In July 1948, President Harry Truman signed an executive order mandating the integration of the armed forces.
+Davis played a key role in drafting the Air Force’s integration blueprint, which was implemented the following year.

-Davis excelled, despite the fact that the Air War College was located on a base in Montgomery, Alabama, an area hostile to any African Americans who aspired to rise economically or professionally.
+Davis excelled, even though the Air War College was located in Montgomery, an area deeply hostile to African Americans who aspired to rise economically or professionally.
 The best restaurants, hotels, and housing in the city were closed to Davis and his wife, Aggie.
-He and Mrs. Davis could anger the bigots among Montgomery’s whytes just by driving a late-model automobile.
-Davis detested this treatment but tolerated it to graduate from the Air War College.
-Like many of the best in his class of 1950, Davis moved from the Air War College to the Pentagon, where he served at Headquarters USAF.
+He and Mrs Davis could anger Montgomery’s Euro-Americans simply by driving a late-model automobile.
+Davis detested this treatment but endured it in order to complete the course and graduate with the class of 1950.
+Like many of the top graduates of his year, Davis went from the Air War College to the Pentagon, where he served at Headquarters, U.S. Air Force, as a staff planning officer in the Deputy Chief of Staff for Operations.

 Soon after arriving in Washington, Davis was made chief of the Air Defense Branch of Air Force operations, a prestigious position in which he supervised white officers and enlisted men.
 So successful was Davis in his Pentagon position that in 1953, while the Korean War was still raging, the Air Force assigned him to take command of the 51st Fighter-Interceptor Wing, Suwon AB, South Korea.

-Davis thrived in this assignment, supervising a wing of thousands of airmen, almost all white.
-The Air Force learned that white airmen and officers would work loyally for a black commander, and the wing was as effective as any other Air Force unit in Asia.
+Davis thrived in this assignment, supervising a wing of thousands of airmen, almost all Euro-Americans.
+The Air Force learned that European airmen and officers would work loyally for an African-American commander, and the wing was as effective as any other Air Force unit in Asia.
 Having again demonstrated his skills as a commander, Davis was transferred to Japan, where he was appointed director of operations and training in Far East Air Forces.
-Three months later, he was promoted to brigadier general, the first black officer in the Air Force to achieve that grade.
+Three months later, he was promoted to brigadier general, becoming the first Black officer in the Air Force to reach that rank.

-Davis next moved to 12th Air Force in Germany and later became the deputy chief of staff for operations for US Air Forces in Europe.
+Davis next moved to the 12th Air Force in Germany and later became the deputy chief of staff for operations for US Air Forces in Europe.
 He returned to the US in 1961 as USAF director of manpower and organization.
-He served in the Pentagon for four years, earning a third star, and moved in April 1965 to Korea to become chief of staff of the United Nations Command and US Forces Korea.
+He served at the Pentagon for four years, earning a third star, and moved to Korea in April 1965 to become chief of staff of the United Nations Command and US Forces Korea.

-Davis then moved back to the US, where he was assigned as deputy commander in chief of US Strike Command.
+Davis then returned to the US, where he was assigned as the deputy commander in chief of US Strike Command.
 No other assignment for Davis had such worldwide implications as this assignment, and he traveled widely to see for himself the conditions under which his men and women might have to fight.

 After two years as the deputy commander in chief, in 1970, he retired from the Air Force.
 He had served more than 33 years on active duty and had been all around the world.
 He had excelled in every position, and he left the Air Force and the military service a much better institution than he had found it.
 At the time of Davis’s retirement, he held the rank of lieutenant general, but on December 9, 1998, President Bill Clinton awarded him a fourth star, raising him to the rank of full general.

-General Benjamin O. Davis, Jr. passed away on July 4, 2002 and was buried with full military honors on July 17, 2002 at Arlington National Cemetery (his wife Agatha had died earlier in the year).
-In addition to the honor of being buried at Arlington National Cemetery, Davis received many accolades over the years included having a number of schools named after him.
+General Benjamin O. Davis, Jr. passed away on July 4, 2002 and was buried with full military honours on July 17, 2002, at Arlington National Cemetery (his wife had died earlier in the year).
+In addition to the honour of being buried at Arlington National Cemetery, Davis received many accolades over the years, including having a number of schools named after him.
 His military decorations include:

 Air Force Distinguished Service Medal